cs3110/textbook/eff/eff2.md

 Precise execution bounds like that are exhausting to find and somewhat meaningless.
-If it takes 25 steps in Java pseudocode, but compiled down to RISC-V would take 250 ssteps, is the precision useful?
+If it takes 25 steps in Java pseudocode, but compiled down to RISC-V would take 250 steps, is the precision useful?

 In some cases, yes.
 If you're building code that flies an airplane or controls a nuclear reactor, you might actually care about precise, real-time guarantees.